hoto/jenkins-credentials-decryptor/README.md

 ### What is this all about

-Jenkins stores encrypted credentials in the `credentials.xml` file or in `config.xml` under folders.
+Jenkins stores encrypted credentials in the `credentials.xml` file or in `config.xml`.
 To decrypt them you need the `master.key` and `hudson.util.Secret` files.

 All files are located inside Jenkins home directory: